 The Los Angeles County Museum of Art is located on famous Museum Row.
 There are several other nearby museums to visit, but it really is too much to do in one day.
 See our post, Family-Friendly Guide to Museum Row in Los Angeles, for more information.
 This part of town, is also referred to as Mid-Wilshire.
-Check out our post, 9 Things To Do In (Or Near) Mid-Wilshire With Kids, to give you some ideas about other fun spots to visit in the neighborhood.
+Check out our post, 9 Things To Do In (Or Near) Mid-Wilshire With Kids, or the Guide to the nearby Marciano Art Foundation, to give you some ideas about other fun spots to visit in the neighborhood.

 Wendy Kennar is a mother, writer, and former teacher who has lived her entire life in the same Los Angeles zip code.
 You can read more from Wendy at her website WendyKennar.com where she writes about books, boys, and bodies (living with an invisible disability).